neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Internationalization.rst

   element is found.
 This eliminates the need to duplicate messages in catalogs where source and target language are the same.

-  But you may stil ask yourself *do I really need to duplicate all the strings in XLIFF files?* The answer is *you should*.
+  But you may still ask yourself *do I really need to duplicate all the strings in XLIFF files?* The answer is *you should*.
 Using target allows to fix typos or change wording without breaking translation by label for all other languages.